 - + Do consumers have to re-enroll annually?

 During the year, consumers must report any changes in circumstances to the Health Insurance Marketplace within 30 days of experiencing the change.
 Changes include changes in income from a new job.
 Consumers who have not requested financial assistance do not need to report changes related to financial assistance eligibility.
-The Marketplace will review available data sources on a quarterly basis for individuals who become eligible for Medicare, Medicaid or CHIP.
+The Marketplace will review available data sources for individuals who become eligible for Medicare, Medicaid or CHIP.